Co-determination & naturalisation

 - Couple with or without minor children: 150 francs

-- Individual with or without minor children: 100 francs
+- Single person with or without minor children: 100 francs

 - Minor individual: 50 francs

-There may be additional costs for the required documents (confirmation of residence, extract from criminal records, Betreibungsregisterauszug , etc.).
+There may also be costs for the documents required for the required documents (confirmation of residence, extract from the criminal record, Betreibungsregisterauszug , etc.).

 You can obtain an application form from the naturalisation council of the municipality of residence.
-You must then submit the required documents in full to the naturalization authority of your municipality.
+You must then submit the necessary documents in full to the naturalisation authority of your municipality of residence.

 The Naturalisation Council examines the application with regard to the formal and substantive requirements for naturalisation.
 If you meet all the conditions, you will be granted municipal and local citizenship.

-There are naturalisation authorities that will take a written or oral test with you in which you will test your knowledge of Switzerland.
+There are naturalisation authorities that will take you with a written or oral test in which you will test your knowledge of Switzerland.

-A naturalization procedure can take very different lengths of time, ask at the municipal office.
+A naturalisation procedure can take very different lengths of time, ask the municipal office.

 Who can submit an application?